Triple treat: Eclipse, comet, full moon all coming Friday night

-Skywatchers will enjoy a rare space triple-header Friday night and early Saturday morning.

-A "penumbral" lunar eclipse during the full "snow" moon — and the flyby of a comet — will each be visible in North America during that time.
+Skywatchers will enjoy a rare space triple-header Friday night and early Saturday morning: A "penumbral" lunar eclipse during the full "snow" moon — and the flyby of a comet.

-Graphic: A penumbral eclipse will be visible in the night sky Friday.
-(Photo: @USATODAY) pic.twitter.com/rGIjhT8ULb— WFAA-TV (@wfaachannel8) February 8, 2017

 Here's a look at what you will see if you set your eyes to the night sky: